 - Rinse the tooth fragment and your mouth with lukewarm water.

 - If you’re bleeding, apply gauze for ten minutes.

-- Place a cold, damp cloth on your cheek to minimize swelling and pain.
+- Place a cold, damp cloth on your cheek to minimize swelling and discomfort.

 Waiting to have a broken tooth examined can become more of a nuisance than having it taken care of right away.
-Although the pain of a broken tooth can range anywhere from severe pain to no pain at all, it’s still important to see an emergency dentist immediately.
+Although the discomfort of a broken tooth can range anywhere from very severe to minimal, it’s still important to see an “emergency dentist near me in Lincoln, NE” immediately.
 If a broken tooth is left unattended, often removal becomes the only option, which costs much more than fixing a damaged tooth.
 Further, waiting on a broken tooth puts you at the risk of acute infection.

-Emergency Dentist on Managing Dental Pain and Toothache
+Emergency Dentist on Managing Dental Discomfort and Toothaches

-For any dental emergency, you can expect some level of pain.
-While fixing the problem is always the best option, making the discomfort bearable is possible until your emergency dentist can examine a source of your toothache.
-Here are a few ways to help manage the toothache pain:
+For any dental emergency, you can expect some level of discomfort.
+While fixing the problem is always the better option, making the discomfort bearable is possible until your emergency dentist in Lincoln, NE can examine a source of your toothache.
+Here are a few ways to help manage the toothache:

-Take a household pain reliever – Household painkillers like Ibuprofen, Tylenol, or Advil will not disrupt the painkillers or anesthetic that dentists use.
-These can dull the pain of a toothache.
+Over-the-counter Medications – Household medications like Ibuprofen, Tylenol, or Advil will not disrupt the medications or anesthetic that dentists use.
+These can dull the discomfort of a toothache.